Pecos River water or watershed scenery in New Mexico

 If the Pecos is high, muddy, closed, warm, or crowded, compare the Cimarron, Chama, or San Juan based on whether a freestone or tailwater plan fits better.

-New Mexico rules include Special Trout Water, winter trout, and reach-specific notes in the Pecos drainage.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+New Mexico rules include Special Trout Water, winter trout, and section-by-section notes in the Pecos drainage.
 Check the current NMDGF rule book, and follow NPS reservation rules if fishing Pecos National Historical Park.

-Main planning corridor for upper canyon access and campgrounds.
+Main planning area for upper canyon access and campgrounds.

 Terrero to Cowles